 The city changed its name several times.
 In 1914 it became Petrograd (the city of Peter the Great), as the previous name sounded somehow German.
 In 1924 it was called Leningrad (in memory of Vladimir Lenin).
 And in 1991 the original name was returned to the city.
 Also, from 1712 to 1918 the city was the capital of Russia.

-Unfortunately, St Petersburg has always been subjected to recurrent flooding.
-In fact, the worst floods took place in 1777, 1824 and 1924.
+Unfortunately, Saint Petersburg has always been subjected to recurrent flooding.
+In fact, the worst floods took place in 1777, 1824, and 1924.
 The last two were the highest on record and flooded most of the city.
-In the 1980s a long dike was built across the Gulf of Finland to protect the city from destructive flood waters.
+In the 1980s one long dike was built across the Gulf of Finland to protect the city from destructive floodwaters.

 Thanks to the heroic deeds of the Russian people during the Siege, Leningrad was the first city in Russia to be awarded the title of Hero City.

-The granite ledges of embankments, metal arrows of drawbridges, imposing silhouettes of churches, palaces and monuments, as well as museums, theatres and libraries won to the city on the Neva a worldwide renown.
+The granite ledges of embankments, metal arrows of drawbridges, imposing silhouettes of churches, palaces, cathedrals, and monuments, as well as its many museums, theaters, and libraries, have given worldwide renown to the city and impressed millions of visitors.

 The city of St Petersburg comprises 42 islands and over 300 bridges cross the rivers and canals.
 Some of the bridges crossing the Neva River are drawbridges that are open during the night from spring to autumn to let the ships pass.

-You should also know that a risen drawbridge is one of the symbols of the city and one of the major tourist attractions during the so called White Nights that take place in the city every summer.
+You should also know that a risen drawbridge is one of the symbols of the city and one of the major tourist attractions during the so-called White Nights Festival that take place in the city every summer.
 In fact, many tourists never miss a night boat tour to watch these spectacular drawbridges in action.
-You too shouldn't!☺
+And, you too shouldn't!☺

 ...And when, not letting the night’s darkness